ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 emit bogus aggregate shares and undetectably spoil aggregates.
-If enough Aggregators were available, this could be mitigated by running the protocol multiple times with distinct subsets of Aggregators chosen so that no Aggregator appears in all subsets and checking all the outputs against each other.
+If enough Aggregators were available, this could be mitigated by running the protocol multiple times with distinct subsets of Aggregators chosen so that no Aggregator appears in all subsets and checking all the aggregate results against each other.
 If all the protocol runs do not agree, then participants know that at least one Aggregator is defective, and it may be possible to identify the defector (i.e., if a majority of runs agree, and a single Aggregator appears in every run that disagrees).
 See [#22](https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/issues/22) for discussion.

 ## Infrastructure diversity

-Prio deployments should ensure that Aggregators do not have common dependencies that would enable a single vendor to reassemble inputs.
+Prio deployments should ensure that Aggregators do not have common dependencies that would enable a single vendor to reassemble measurements.
 For example, if all participating Aggregators stored unencrypted input shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.